velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 <p>&nbsp;<p>

 Are we really thinking holistically about data modelling, caching, and how it affects the entire systems architecture?<!-- .element: class="fragment roll-in" -->

+NOTE: each subsystem or project thinks about its own part only

 ---